 Planning Your Visit

-No reservations are necessary to visit the house during regular public hours.
-We recommend that a group of six or more people call ahead to schedule their visit.
-Guided tours may be scheduled for groups of 8 or more.
-Click here for more information.
+No reservations are necessary to visit the museum during regular public regular public hours.
+Larger groups, such as bus tours and school groups, are asked to contact the museum to schedule their visit in advance.
+Guided tours may be scheduled for groups of eight or more.
+Click here for more information and to schedule a guided visit.

 Planing Your Visit